 A Red Teamer’s Workout

 Red team assessments begin with reconnaissance to collect as much information as possible about the target to learn about the people, technology and environment to build and acquire the right tools for the engagement.
 Using Open Source Intelligence Gathering, Red teamers can gain a deeper understanding of infrastructure, facilities, and employees to better understand the target and its operations.
 This further enables weaponization such as crafting custom malicious file payloads, prepping RFID cloners, configuring hardware trojans, or creating falsified personas/companies.

 As part of the execution, Red teamers will carry out actions on the target such as face-to-face social engineering or planting hardware trojans while noting any opportunities for exploitation.
 The next stage is to actually exploit those weaknesses and compromise servers/apps/networks or bypass physical controls to prepare for escalation.

 In the installation phase, Red teamers establish a beachhead by taking advantage of the exploitation step.
 Perhaps with compromised servers or malicious file payload installation, or using physical key impressions and lock picked doors, the operation seeks to gain command and control.
 Once remote access to exploited systems is stable and reliable, the stage is set for the actual actions on the objective such as exfiltration of critically sensitive data, information, or physical assets.

 The good thing is that when this happens as part of a Red Team assessment, your organization also gains the necessary insight from the accompanying report and support of security experts to fix, patch, remediate, train and whatever else you might need to do to ensure the same opportunities don’t exist again.

 Let RedTeam Security put the gloves on to take on any challengers in your cybersecurity ring.
-Schedule a consultation with our team of experts by clicking the button below.
+Get an offensive security quote in minutes by clicking the button below.
 We look forward to speaking with you.